Sarah M. Belcher

 Health & Community Systems

-Dr. Belcher received her BSN at The Ohio State University and was an Oncology Nursing Intern at Duke University Medical Center.
+Dr. Belcher received her BSN from The Ohio State University.
+She completed an oncology nursing internship at Duke University Medical Center.
 She earned her PhD at the University of Pittsburgh School of Nursing with a focus in cancer survivorship.
-Her postdoctoral training was in Biobehavioral Oncology at Emory University Nell Hodgson Woodruff School of Nursing.
+Her postdoctoral fellowship was in biobehavioral oncology at Emory University Nell Hodgson Woodruff School of Nursing.
 She is currently enrolled in the Health Equity certificate program at the University of Pittsburgh Graduate School of Public Health.

 - Cancer survivorship

-- Cancer and cancer therapy outcomes with a special focus on financial hardship
+- Cancer and cancer therapy outcomes, with a focus on financial hardship

 - Symptom science